tankefugl/NS/README.md

 [![Build Status](https://travis-ci.org/ENSL/NS.svg?branch=develop)](https://travis-ci.org/ENSL/NS)

-This is a rebuild of the game [Natural Selection] for Windows and Linux.
+This is an updated build of the game [Natural Selection] for Windows and Linux.
+It is focused on quality of life improvements and bug fixes.

 ## Downloads